African American

 "The inspired diversity of artist Romare Bearden's life sweeps viewers up in this compact documentary.
 From the American South to Pittsburgh, Harlem, and the Caribbean, Bearden displayed a unique, eclectic mix of styles, from his early paintings and watercolors to his collages, large-scale public murals, and late landscapes.
 Narrated by actor Morgan Freeman, with readings from Bearden's work by actor Danny Glover. "

 I'll Make Me A World.
 Executive Producer Henry Hampton.
 6 Videocassettes, 60 minutes each.
 PBS Video, 1999.
+Out of print, but still available through libraries.

 Profiles African American musicians, artists and authors throughout twentieth century America.
 Each segment is 60 minutes.
 Out of Print, but you can still find it at many libraries.